pmem/pmem.github.io/_posts/2020/2020-03-04-pmemkv-bindings.md

 Latest released version is 1.0 - it guarantees backward compatibility and stable API, compatible with **libpmemkv 1.0**.
 It supports direct data access and it uses Builder pattern for configuring a database.
-This binding uses JNI to interoperate with C and that pmemkv C JNI implementation is delivered as a sub-module in the same repository.
+This binding uses JNI to interoperate with C and that pmemkv C JNI implementation is delivered as a part of the same repository.

 It also delivers API description in form of JavaDoc documentation (accessible e.g. as html in [here][java_pmem_io]).
 It uses exceptions for error handling.
 To install pmemkv-java in the system,